EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 - **Search.** Search for a project by name.
 Expect: the list filters to matching results.
 Evidence: screenshot.
 - **Error roundup.** Across the whole run, watch for any 5xx response or red console error.
 Expect: none, and list every one seen.

 The operator can be a person or an AI driving the browser.
-The checklist, the expected results, and the evidence rule stay the same either way, so both kinds of run are judged against the same artifact.
+On this project it was both.
+I drafted the checks with AI and reviewed every one, and AI ran full passes by driving a real browser through the checklist.
+The expected results and the evidence rule stay the same either way, so a run is judged against the same artifact no matter who drove.
+This is also where AI paid for itself.
+Manual regression passes usually stop happening because they cost hours, and these checks were cheap to write and cheap to rerun.
 Several of the new backend guard tests exist only because a checklist run found the failure first.
+Discover with a cheap check, verify with evidence, lock it in with a spec.

 ### Regression, or already broken?